davidkuridza/dotfiles/README.md

 All the files and directories starting with a `.` are symlinked to `$HOME`.

-### Brewfile, Caskfile, Gofile
+### Brewfile, Caskfile

-Each file contains a list of packages to be installed with `brew install`, `brew cask install` and `go get` respectively.
+Each file contains a list of packages to be installed with `brew install` and `brew cask --install` respectively.

 ## Inspiration